-Why can’t I see the photos of the boat?
+Why am I unable to see the photos of a boat?

-You need to be registered with either BoatBid or Boatshed to be able to view the extra photos.
-If you are already registered then log in using your email address and password.
+You need to be registered with either BoatBid or Boatshed to view the extra photos.
+If you are already registered then log in using your email address.
 If you are a Boatshed customer you will need to create a password to use on the BoatBid website.
 If you are not registered then please complete the details on the form and click the register button at the bottom.
 Once you are logged in click on the link or main picture to the see the extra photos.
 You may need to refresh the boat details page first (ctrl and F5 or click the refresh button).

 Can I make an offer on the boat before the auction?

 All boats in the BoatBid auction are for sale and listed with Boatshed.com.
 They are available for purchase at any time.
 Contact the listing broker.

 Why do I need to register to bid?